mkoryak/poop/README.md

 This was the first time I did any real work with generators in js.
 I was originally going to use streams, but streams are so node 0.12

-I really wanted to do this without buffering as little as possible, which is why I chose generators.
+I really wanted to do this with buffering as little as possible, which is why I chose generators.
 In retrospect, I would _have_ to buffer in order to solve any of the problems (and if not, please tell me how).
 I get some memory savings by never instantiating non-unique name objects.